AviatrixSystems/terraform-modules-copilot/copilot_cluster_initialize_aws/README.md

-## Aviatrix - Terraform Modules Copilot - Copilot Cluster Initialize
+## Aviatrix - Terraform Modules Copilot - AWS Copilot Cluster Initialize

 ### Description

 This Terraform module initializes a newly created Aviatrix Copilot Cluster.
-This module currently only supports AWS.
+This module assumes that the controller, main copilot and copilot nodes are all deployed on AWS.

 ### Example of Launching Copilot Instances and Initializing the Cluster